Argent77/A7-HiddenGameplayOptions/README.md

 *Option can be found in Gameplay > Feedback > Visual Feedback.*

+#### 27. Add in-game option "Show Learnable Spells"

+Controls whether a green tint is shown for spell scrolls that can be written to a mage's spellbook.

+*Option can be found in Graphics > Display Options.*

 ## Copyright Notice

 The mod "Reveal Hidden Gameplay Options" is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).